 The preclinical services platform SkinObs dedicated to dermocosmetics describes Enterosys’ innovative approach to evaluate the antioxidant capacity of active ingredients

-Question about the contribution of Gut and Gut-organs axis to your preclinical studies and innovation portfolio ?
+Do you have a question about the contribution of gut models to your preclinical studies and innovation portfolio ?

-Our team of experts will be happy to answer all your questions and discuss with you to guide you in the design of an optimized protocol to meet your objectives and add value to your molecules with quick and concrete solutions.
+Our team of experts will be delighted to answer all of your questions.
+We guide you in the design of an optimized protocol to meet your objectives and add value to your molecules with quick and concrete solutions.